-The financial instruments issued by EverNov including Preferred Shares and warrant for purchase of Preferred Shares are not traded in an active market and the respective fair value is determined by using valuation techniques.
+The financial instruments issued by EverNov including Preferred Shares and are not traded in an active market and the respective fair value is determined by using valuation techniques.
 The discounted cash flow method was used to determine the total equity value of EverNov and the equity allocation model was adopted to determine the fair value of the financial instruments.
-Key assumptions, such as discount rate, risk-free interest rate and volatility are disclosed in Note 21(b).
+Key assumptions, such as discount rate, risk-free interest rate and volatility are disclosed in Note 24.